-Remember that APR isn’t everything.
+Remember, APR isn’t everything.
 If you plan to pay your balance off in full in the future, you’ll also want to make sure the card has a grace period so you can avoid interest charges.
-You’ll want to take the annual fee into account as well.
-If you travel overseas or regularly buy items from a foreign company (say, a Canadian pharmacy, for example), you may also want to look for a card with no foreign transaction fees.
+Again, you’ll want to take the annual fee into account as well.
+If you travel overseas or regularly buy items from a foreign company, you may also want to look for a card with no foreign transaction fees.

 3. Give It Your Best Shot

-It’s frustrating to be rejected, so try to avoid that by applying for cards you are more likely to be qualified for.
-When you get your free Credit Report Card from Credit.com, for example, you can look through offers from issuers that are targeting customers with a profile similar to yours.
+It’s frustrating to be rejected, so try to avoid that by applying for cards you are more likely to qualify for.
+When you get your free credit report snapshot from Credit.com, along with your two scores, for example, you can look through offers from issuers that are targeting customers with a profile similar to yours.
 There’s no guarantee you’ll get the card, but you’re shopping with better odds.

-Another option is to use Credit.com’s credit card comparison page, which allows you to sort offers by various features (low APR, no annual fee, cash rewards, etc.) as well as by credit score.
+Another option is to use Credit.com’s credit card hub page, which allows you to sort offers by various features (low APR, no annual fee, cash rewards, etc.) as well as by credit score.